Oftatkofta/FRAP-plugin/README.md

-# FRAP-plugin
+# Jens' ImageJ Plugins

-A set of ImageJ plugins developed by Jens Eriksson at Nanoscopy Gaustad, a node in the Core facility for advanced light microscopy at Oslo University Hospital.
+A set of ImageJ plugins developed by Jens Eriksson.

-All plugins are written in Python and can be copied to your FIJI/ImageJ plugins folder.
+Most plugins are written in Jython and can be copied to your FIJI/ImageJ plugins folder.

 ## Plugin Files